zhangzheheng12345/Lightest/README.md

 * The macro of `REPORT()` gives a total report.
 * The macro of `SIMPLER()` hide the `>> TIME: ...ms` and `>> FAILURE: ...` (if there is) at the end of each test.
 * If you don't want to run some of the tests, use macro of `EXCEPT(name)` to disable them.
+* Lightest will automatically catch the uncaught errors.
+The errors should be thrown out as `exception` or simply a string.
+If you want to solve the uncaught errors by your self, use the macro of `ALL_THROW()` to let Lightest throw the errors again, but that will stop the entire testing process.

 Here is a simple example of a user defined main function: